 • Repeat the same steps until you ensure that the affected roof slates are free.

 • The damaged slates should then be pulled out of the roof.

-Many companies offer roof slate repairing services, including First Class Slate roofing Sydney.
+Many companies offer roof slate repairing services.
 The firm provides quality services.
 The most suitable procedure to use when replacing the roof slates is:

 • Use a strip of copper that is 25mm wide.
 It should be used to hold the roof slate in place.